H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

+> **Why this matters for Polymathmatic Geography**
+> This chapter shows how Ms. Jarvis “looks things up” on its own, under constraints, and folds that knowledge back into place-based memory.
+It supports:
+> - **P1 – Every where is entangled** by letting external and internal sources about specific communities and regions accumulate together over time.
+> - **P3 – Power has a geometry** by centralizing web access behind gateways and filters so that external knowledge flows are accountable.
+> - **P5 – Design is a geographic act** by embedding web research outputs directly into Chroma+GeoDB backbones used for Appalachian and other spatial reasoning.
+> - **P12 – Intelligence with a ZIP code** by steering curiosity through topics that matter for local governance, resilience, and community life.
+> - **P16 – Power accountable to place** by making autonomous learning schedulable, loggable, and subject to the same filters as user-facing flows.
+> As such, this chapter belongs to the **Computational Instrument** tier: it describes how periodic web research and topic selection are implemented as controlled, observable processes.

 # 27. Web Research and Autonomous Topic Selection

 This chapter describes the periodic web‑research and autonomous learning processes that run independently of direct user requests.
 These jobs allow the system to identify topics of interest, collect both internal and external material under constraints, and feed that material back into internal stores in a controlled way.
+The basic pattern—scheduled retrieval via gateways, semantic storage, and filtered reuse—parallels retrieval-augmented and tool-using designs in the broader literature (for example, Lewis et al., https://arxiv.org/abs/2005.11401; Ram et al., https://arxiv.org/abs/2302.00083).

+---

 ## 27.0 Current Implementation (December 2025)